IBM-Blockchain/ansible-collection/docs/source/tutorials/building.rst

   | This playbook updates the organization (MSP) definition for `Org1` in the channel `mychannel` to specify that the peer `Org1 Peer` is an anchor peer for the channel.
 It uses the Ansible modules `channel_config <../modules/channel_config.html>`_ and `channel_member <../modules/channel_member.html>`_ to update the channel configuration.

-Finally, there are also two Ansible playbooks that can be used to destroy the network.
+Finally, there are also two Ansible playbooks that can be used to destroy the network components for `Ordering Org` and `Org1`.
 They are:

 * `97-delete-endorsing-organization-components.yml <https://github.com/IBM-Blockchain/ansible-collection/blob/master/tutorial/97-delete-endorsing-organization-components.yml>`_